RaidenH-UWT/TCSS305-hw1b-raidenh/README.md

 interested you about the assignment, etc. It is especially important that you document any difficulties you had with tools, Java libraries, etc.]

+\*You can see that the documentation, then the unit tests were implemented first by the commit history if you'd like.

 ## Unresolved problems in my submission:
 [Use this space to list problems which you know exist in your submission.
 This could include program features which you did not have time to implement,